Clifton893/100-days-of-code/log.md

 ## Log

+### Day 74: December 30, 2021
+Continued practice with modifying object attributes and calling methods with `PrettyTable`

 ### Day 73: December 29, 2021
 - Reviewed Python packages and how to implement them;
 - [Practiced with Turtle](https://replit.com/@Clifton893/OoP-Practice-1#main.py);